 - Grammar—Shurley Grammar Method & Kim Marshall Grammar

-- Reading—Harcourt books and workbook, literature enrichment using various novels
+- Reading—Pearson Reading Street Curriculum, literature enrichment using various novels

 - Comprehension—Harcourt Reading Series

-- Writing—Includes: Story Starters, Reading Writing, creative writing, various forms of paragraph writing, Scholastic Guides: “Putting it in Writing,” journal writing, letter writing, and book reports
+- Writing—Includes: Story Starters, Reading Writing, creative writing, various forms of paragraph writing, Scholastic Guides: “Putting it in Writing,” journal writing, letter writing, writing and research projects, and book reports

 The upper elementary math program is a blended math curriculum that draws from a variety of resources (Saxon Math, Singapore Math, Eureeka Math, ST Math etc.) creating a curriculum that is tailored to meeting the needs of all Yorkshire students.
 We focus on the development of problem solving and critical thinking skills.